Handling Late-Arriving Data in ClickHouse Views

 PARTITION BY event_date

-ORDER BY (event_type, user_id, event_date)
+ORDER BY (event_type, user_id, event_date);

 CREATE MATERIALIZED VIEW analytics.mv_events_agg